 ASVAB Subtests

 The full-length ASVAB is made up of nine sections, called ASVAB subtests, depending on which version of the test you take.
 These subtests range from science, to reading, to mechanics!
 The purpose of all these varied ASVAB subtests is to better determine what Army Jobs (MOS) you are eligible for.
-Certain jobs have speicific restrictions based on your composite ASVAB scores.
+Certain jobs have specific restrictions based on your composite ASVAB scores.

 Don’t let these ASVAB subtests worry you though!
 If you’re clumsy or clueless at mechanics, you can easily make up for it in science, reading, math, etc. The ASVAB was designed to find your strengths and weaknesses, and it will do just that.
 For the best score possible, I recommended picking up an ASVAB book.
 We have the most popular ASVAB books listed on our “ASVAB Study Guide”.
 Even if you’re a math genius, you should study study study!
 The ASVAB subtests sometimes word things a certain way to try and confuse you, and the best way to be prepared for this type of “trickery” is the study.